The art of accessibility:

 “It can’t simulate things like the level of fatigue that I would get if I listened to all my websites.
 If I work with someone who’s blind, they might say ‘I’m in a hurry.
 Websites take me so much longer to listen to than it would take you to read.
 That’s not acceptable for me.’”

-That’s why it’s so important to test content with your audience and to work with people who have a range of accessibility issues.
+Bailey-King tests with her audience and works with people who have a range of accessibility issues.

-“I’ll never work with a client and just say, ‘I’m going to make your website work great for blind people or deaf people… That’s not my prerogative,” says Bailey-King.
+“I’ll never work with a client and just say, ‘I’m going to make your website work great for blind people or deaf people… That’s not my prerogative,” she says.

 “I’ve got a big pool of people with a mixture of different disabilities, impairments, and forms of neurodivergence.
 They use lots of different kinds of assistive tech and are always testing.”